 But Norway is not just objectively a good country to live in.
 The OECD did a survey regarding life satisfaction and concluded that this satisfaction in Norway is well above average compared to other countries.
+In the World Happiness Report, the Nordic Countries have also been among the top 10 since 2013.
 The life expectancy of 81 is also above average.
 This is due to factors such as an active lifestyle, a good healthcare system and a diet rich in omega – 3 that are very popular in Norway.
 All those factors help maintain a healthy mind and body and therefore also contribute to the population’s well being.

 Friluftsliv – An Outdoor Lifestyle

 Norwegians love being in nature so much that they even have a specific word for their outdoorsy lifestyle.
 Friluftsliv is a term first coined by the famous Norwegian playwright Hendrik Ibsen in 1859, but the mindset it describes has been part of Norwegian culture for centuries.
 It is a kind of philosophy and way of life that a lot of Norwegians subscribe to and practice in their everyday lives.
 The idea behind it is to live life in the outdoors without destroying it, combined with a strong sense of appreciation for nature.